Maverick0351a/Oscillink/README.md

-# Oscillink: Self‑Optimizing Memory for Generative Models and Databases
+# Oscillink: Self‑Optimizing Physics-Based Memory System

 **Physics‑based coherence system that improves with use.
 Latency drops as your dataset grows.
 Hallucinations reduced.
 Every decision signed and deterministic.**